Ransomware: Education is Your Best Defense

 YOUR COMPUTER AND FILES ARE ENCRYPTED.
 YOU HAVE 96 HOURS TO SUBMIT PAYMENT OR YOUR FILES WILL BE DESTROYED.

-Panicked, you frantically search for your files, but they’re locked or have disappeared completely.
-Your last data backup was done a month ago, so any new files added or changes you’ve made since then are lost.
-Your heart sinks as you helplessly watch pop-up windows hit your screen, denying you access to documents, spreadsheets and even personal photographs until you pay a hefty fee.
+You’ve been working on a project for two days.
+But when you frantically search for your files, they’re locked or have disappeared completely.
+Your heart sinks as pop-up windows hit your screen, denying you access to documents, spreadsheets and even personal photographs until you pay a fee in bitcoin.
+As you wonder what “bitcoin” is and where you get it, you hear someone from the office next to you shouting, “Hey, is anyone else having problems?”

-We’ve seen several clients directly impacted by ransomware attacks, resulting in lost work time and extra effort (and money) spent on getting their files and systems back.
-So it’s important to know what ransomware is, how it can affect you, and how robust, reliable and frequent data backups are your best defense.
+We’ve seen numerous businesses and organizations impacted by ransomware attacks, resulting in lost work time and extra effort (and money) spent on getting their files and systems back.
+So it’s important to know what ransomware is, how it can affect you, and how you can protect your organization’s network.

 Ransomware prevents you from using your computer by blocking access to operating systems, encrypting your files or stopping certain applications from running.
-It then demands that you pay a fee to get your files and programs back.
+It then demands that you pay a fee, often in bitcoin, to get your files and programs back.
+And the longer you take to pay, the higher the fee.

 Ransomware can infect any device that uses the internet, including PCs, laptops, tablets and smartphones.
-It’s generally spread in the same manner as viruses or other malware—opening contaminated email attachments, visiting questionable websites or clicking on unfamiliar links.
+It’s generally spread in the same manner as viruses or other malware—opening contaminated email attachments, visiting questionable websites or clicking on embedded links.
+There are also drive-by infections, in which a normally legitimate and safe website becomes infected (albeit usually only for a short time).
+When you visit the site, it infects you with ransomware.

 Once on your computer, ransomware moves quickly; a file you worked on just minutes before can suddenly become inaccessible.
 If you have connections to other computers, or shared storage, files on those devices can also get encrypted by the ransomware on your computer.

 There are two main types of ransomware.
 Lock-screen ransomware displays a full-screen message stating that your computer is locked and requiring payment to unlock it.
 It completely stops your ability to use your computer in any way.
-Encrypting ransomware encrypts and locks individual files on your device and demands payment for a key to release them.
-This type of ransomware is far more difficult to remove.
+Encrypting ransomware encrypts and locks files on your device, and any network share it can see then demands payment for a key to release them.
+This type of ransomware is far more difficult to remove, and is some cases you don’t want to… at least not right away.

 How do I know if I’ve been hit with ransomware?

-If you’re able to navigate your system, you’ll often see icons placed on files that have been encrypted; their names/extensions will also likely be changed.
+If you’re able to navigate your system, you’ll often see odd icons placed on files that have been encrypted and their names/extensions have been changed.
 You will not be able to open any of them (or you might not see the files at all).

 What can I do if I’ve been attacked?